 Being a touristy place, Den Bosch offers a wide range of accommodation: from small boutique hotels, to bed & breakfast and international chain hotels.
 Do you need accommodation in Den Bosch, find the best deals here:

 You can choose to visit Den Bosch on a day trip, but if you want to stay longer, there are a plenty of things to do and see.
-There are a lot festivals organized in the city, so on the cultural side you won’t be disappointed either.
+There are a lot of festivals organized in the city, so on the cultural side you won’t be disappointed either.
 If you plan to stay about a week or even more, then I can recommend you visiting a few places in the neighborhood: Heusden – a small fortified town, easily accessible by bus, or the natural reserve – De Biesbosch.
-If you are a nature lover, you can also spend half a day hiking in the nearby sand dunes – the Loonse and Drunense Dunes (another nature reserve).
+If you are a nature lover, you can also spend half a day hiking in the nearby sand dunes at Dunes of Loon and Drunen National Park.